Home & Auto

-The proper condo insurance is critical for those that own or are looking to own a condominium in Ontario.
-However, understanding how condo coverage works is not always a straightforward process.
+Having the best condo insurance in Ontario is critical for those that own or are looking to own a condominium.
+However, understanding how condo insurance coverage works is not always a straightforward process.
 That's why working with an Ontario condo insurance broker is so valuable.

 To protect your investment as a condo owner, you must purchase condo insurance that works in conjunction with a condo association or corporation’s master policy.
-Condo owners often wrongly assume they do not need coverage because their condo corporation already has a policy.
+Condo owners often assume they don't need coverage because their condo corporation already has a policy.

 Failing to purchase a condo insurance policy in Ontario can leave you exposed to gaps in coverage—gaps that could be incredibly costly in the event of a claim.
 To better understand the need for coverage, it’s important to learn what master and condo policies commonly cover.